 “The only criticism I need is from my treatment team, and if what we’re doing right now is working for me, then I’m gonna keep it between me and them.”

-Demi first attempted to get sober occurred back in 2010 after she notoriously punched a female backup dancer while on tour with the Jonas Brothers.
-She entered rehab and later admitted to “self-medicating” with drugs and alcohol at the time.
+Demi first attempted to get sober occurred back in 2010 after they notoriously punched a female backup dancer while on tour with the Jonas Brothers.
+They entered rehab and later admitted to “self-medicating” with drugs and alcohol at the time.

-A few years later, she revealed that her time in rehab wasn’t entirely successful and decided to enter a sober-living home in 2013.
+A few years later, they revealed that their time in rehab wasn’t entirely successful and decided to enter a sober-living home in 2013.

-In June 2018, after six years of sobriety, Demi revealed she had relapsed in her song ‘Sober.’
+In June 2018, after six years of sobriety, Demi revealed they had relapsed in their song ‘Sober.’

-A month after the release of the single, she overdosed on oxycodone laced with fentanyl.
+A month after the release of the single, Demi overdosed on oxycodone laced with fentanyl.

-Since her overdose, Demi says she’s quit all hard drugs, including cocaine.
-She remains California Sober for the time being.
+Since their overdose, Demi says they have quit all hard drugs, including cocaine.
+Demi remains California Sober for the time being.